silentnoodlemaster/another-new-tab/README.md

 # Another new tab

-This extension shows the time, and you can change the colors.
+This extension shows the time, and you can change the colors and font.

 That's it.